 Valdivian Temperate Forests

-The Valdivian temperate forests ecoregion is located in the southern cone of South America on the west coast of Chile and extending slightly into Argentina.
+The Valdivian temperate forests ecoregion is located in the southern cone of South America on the west coast of Chile and extends slightly into Argentina.
 It covers a narrow continental strip between the western slope of the Andes and the Pacific Ocean.
 It is part of the Neotropical ecozone.

 Part of the Andean Patagonian Forest (Bosque Andino Patagónico), these temperate rain forests comprise a relatively narrow coastal strip between the Pacific Ocean to the west and the southern Andes Mountains to the east, from roughly 37° to 48° south latitude.

 Much of the Valdivian temperate forests ecoregion was covered by the Patagonian Ice Sheet and other glaciers at the peak of the last ice age, which descended from the Andes mountains.

 The numerous lakes of the Chilean lakes district, in the central part of the ecoregion, were originally glacial valleys while the southern part of the region has many glacier-carved fjords.

 Since the forest is located at around 40 degrees south latitude, it is strongly influenced by the westerlies.
 The water vapor held by the westerlies condenses as they arrive at the higher part of the windward slope of the Andes, thus creating rainfall.

 At the same time, the northward-flowing oceanic Humboldt Current creates humid and foggy conditions near the coast.
 In the summer the temperature can climb to 16.5 °C (62 °F) while during winter the temperature can drop below 7 °C (45 °F).